CraftAcademyLabs/ca_course/slow_food/slow_food.md

 * PostgreSQL for database
 * Warden for user authentication
 * Cucumber for acceptance tests
-* RSPec for unit tests
+* RSpec for unit tests

 We have set up a repo for the project at https://github.com/CraftAcademy/slow_food_sinatra